 - 5–6 eggs (will depend on size of pan)

 - optional: red pepper flakes for heat, yogurt for topping, feta or goat cheese for crumbling on top

-- In a cast iron skillet add oil or butter over medium heat.
+- In a large skillet add oil or butter over medium heat.

 - Add onion and sauté until translucent (about 3 mins).

 - Add in garlic and cook for one more minute.

 - One handful at a time add in greens and herbs.
 They should slowly wilt.
 It will seem like a lot but once wilted will decrease by a lot.

 - Squeeze lemon over greens and top with salt and pepper.

 - Lower heat to a simmer.